Relative eta invariant and uniformly positive scalar curvature on non-compact manifolds: The spectral flow on non-compact manifolds

 \subsection{Variation of the truncated relative eta invariants}

-Let $M$ be a complete non-compact Riemannian $n$-manifold without boundary endowed with a Dirac bundle $E$, and $\calD_j$ ($j=0,1$) be two Dirac--Schr\"odinger operators on $(M,E)$ which coincide at infinity.
+Let $M$ be a non-compact complete Riemannian $n$-manifold without boundary endowed with a Dirac bundle $E$, and $\calD_j$ ($j=0,1$) be two Dirac--Schr\"odinger operators on $(M,E)$ which coincide at infinity.
 Assume $M$ has bounded sectional curvature.
 For $\varepsilon>0$, consider

-Then by \cite[Section 4]{Shi22}, the first integral is absolutely convergent and holomorphic for $\Re(s)>n$ and admits a meromorphic continuation to the whole complex plane which is regular at $s=0$; while the second integral is absolutely convergent for $s$ in the whole complex plane.
+Then by \cite[Section~4]{Shi22}, the first integral is absolutely convergent, is holomorphic for $\Re(s)>n$, and admits a meromorphic continuation to the whole complex plane which is regular at $s=0$; while the second integral is absolutely convergent for $s$ in the whole complex plane.
 Thus the \emph{truncated} relative eta invariants

 are well-defined.